dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/websockets/index.md

 We will define some specific event listeners.
 Firebase had the *on value* event listener, but for socket.io we will be able to define any number of our own custom events to listen to.

-In your `app.js` **constructor** (we'll refactor simply and just put in all the socketio stuff directly into App for now) add the following:
+In your App **constructor** (we'll refactor simply and just put in all the socketio stuff directly into App for now) add the following:

 ```javascript
 this.socket = io(socketserver);